 In fifth grade I did a project on what a day in the life of a Seminarian is like.
 I was able to tour and attend mass at St. Francis de Sales Seminary.
 After that experience at the Seminary, a desire toward the priesthood began to form within my heart.
 I always look back at that experience at the Seminary as one that changed my life, even though I had no idea of that at the time.
 I had many doubts about the priesthood throughout high school, it seemed like a puzzle that God wanted me to solve.
 It wasn’t until I did my freshman year of college at the University of Mary that I was able to find more clarity.
-It wasn’t that I had done anything to “figure out” the discernment I saw as a puzzle.
-What brought clarity in my discernment was simply spending time with the Lord in silence, every day.
-It wasn’t until I made the decision, that I would remain there with the Lord no matter what He is calling me to, that it became apparent that I should apply to the Seminary.
-I do not have one-hundred percent certainty that the Lord wants me to be ordained a priest, but I trust that as long as I remain close to Him, His will be done.
+The turning point in my discernment was when I began to pray by giving the Lord the space to speak in silence.
+The gentle Presence of our Lord that spoke to me then has continued to guide and shape me throughout my time so far in seminary.

 What is the greatest challenge facing a man considering the seminary?

 I think many men fear making the wrong choice, and the commitment of giving the Lord your time and attention in seminary can seem risky.
 There is no better place to be than close to the Lord, seminary is a great place to do just that.

 What is your favorite Psalm verse and why?

 Psalm 16 is my favorite psalm.
 I am always consoled by this psalm because it reminds me that my happiness lies in the Lord.